gritzko/librdx/abc/HEX.md

       - `$u8` consumed, changed.
  5. Subroutines do not know whether the memory was allocated, mapped or it is a part of the stack.
 They are given a generic memory range.
-There is no memory-owning HexBuffer or HexStream or anything.
+There is no memory-owning "HexBuffer" or "HexStream" or anything.
 Those would impede composition.
 ````
 fun ok64 HEXfeed($u8 hex, $u8c bin);
 fun ok64 HEXdrain($u8 bin, $u8c hex);